Skip to main content Skip to footer

 At any General Meeting at which a vote is called for, each Full and each Associate member present shall be entitled to one vote save at an election of the Executive Committee when each member present shall be entitled to vote for any number of candidates up to the number of places being filled.
 In the event of equality of voting, the Chairman of the meeting shall have a casting vote.

-9.2 not less than two members of the Institute of Chartered Accountants in England and Wales
+9.2 at least one member of the Institute of Chartered Accountants in England and Wales;

-9.4 at least one shall be a member not in practice
+9.4 at least one member not in practice.

 The Committee shall appoint from the Committee members so elected a member to act as Treasurer, a member to act as the Council representative for the Guernsey International Business Association, and such other officers as it may deem necessary.

-If after the election of the Committee, any of the categories above are not represented, the Committee shall have the power to allow such positions to remain vacant until a suitable member can be co-opted by the Committee to serve until the next Annual General Meeting.
+If at any point, any of the categories above are not represented, the Committee shall have the power to allow such positions to remain vacant until a suitable member can be co-opted by the Committee to serve until the next Annual General Meeting.

-The Committee shall appoint an Executive Officer who will be entitled to receive appropriate financial recompense for his/her services at the negotiation and discretion of the Executive Committee.
+The Committee shall appoint an Executive Officer who will be entitled to receive appropriate financial recompense for their services at the negotiation and discretion of the Executive Committee.

 At meetings of the Committee all members, including the President and Vice President shall be entitled to one vote.
 In the event of equality of voting the President, or in his absence the Vice President, shall have a casting vote.
 Four members shall constitute a quorum.
 No President shall hold office for more than two consecutive years.